Digital Dictionary

 A document camera is a real-time image capture device for displaying an object to a large audience.
 Document cameras are housed in DCS podiums and connected to in-room data projectors so that instructors can project objects such as documents, books, and transparencies.
 DCS document cameras have two main modes.
 The first uses the overhead lights and is ideal for documents, books, and other objects.
 The second mode uses the “base light,” which allows instructors to project images from transparencies.
 Instructors can also use document cameras to write on documents or transparencies as students follow along.
 As of the fall 2012 semester, all new DCS rooms include a document camera.
 To see if your classroom has a document camera, search for your room and check the “Technology” tab.
 If your classroom does not have a document camera, you may request one by filling out the Equipment Request form.

 A dongle is a small adapter cable which is used to connect laptops and mobile devices to display devices.
 In DCS classrooms, dongles are used to connect devices that do not have VGA or HDMI ports to in-class projectors.
-One end of the dongle fits the device's display port while the other end has a female VGA or HDMI port, which is able to connect to a VGA or HDMI cable that goes to the projector.
+One end of the dongle fits the device’s display port while the other end has a female VGA or HDMI port, which is able to connect to a VGA or HDMI cable that goes to the projector.
 Because there is no one standard display port, DCS asks that instructors provide their own dongle.
-For information about purchasing a dongle and for a full list of dongles for Apple laptops, phones, and tablets - view our Apple Adapter Cheat Sheet.
+For information about purchasing a dongle and for a full list of dongles for Apple laptops, phones, and tablets – view our Adapter Cheat Sheet.

 HDMI is a compact audio/video interface for transferring high definition video and audio from a device to a display.
 Unlike VGA connections, HDMI connections transmit both audio and video over one cable, rather than requiring separate connections.
 In DCS classrooms, HDMI is used to connect podium computers, Blu-ray players, document cameras, laptops, and other user devices to high-definition projectors.
 As of the fall 2012 semester, all new podium equipment is connected to in-class projectors via HDMI cables.
 New podiums also include a HDMI port through which instructors can connect their own HDMI devices.
-To see if your classroom has an external HDMI input for your mobile device, search for your room and look for "HDMI input" on the "Classroom Features" tab.
-For further info on HDMI, view our HDMI overview.
+To see if your classroom has an external HDMI input for your mobile device, search for your room and look for “HDMI input” on the “Classroom Features” tab.

 Interactive displays are available in certain DCS classrooms.
 In addition to being able to show images from Digital Classroom Systems, interactive displays allow you to write on blank canvases or over computer images using your finger or stylus.
 DCS Interactive Displays also let you open files directly from USB drives and connect personal devices via a HDMI cable or wirelessly.
 Certain interactive displays also have a built-in Windows Computer from which you can not only show class content, but use the screen to manipulate that content.
 To learn more about these displays and the rooms that have them, visit the Interactive Displays page.